Continuum limits of Matrix Product States: Coarse continuum limit

+with $q=1/3$.
+This state can be $p$-refined for any $p$ into a state with the same matrices, but with $q$ replaced by $q_p = (1+3^{(p-2)/p})/4$.
+Thus the AKLT state has a coarse CL. \end{example}

+\begin{remark}[Multiple roots of the transfer matrix] \cref{ex:ferro} and \cref{ex:aferro} illustrate that the transfer matrix of the ferromagnet with $m$ states (Eq.\ \eqref{eq:Ef}) has two $p=m+1$ roots which correspond to a transfer matrix, namely itself, and the transfer matrix of the antiferromagnet (Eq.\ \eqref{eq:Eaf}).
+These correspond to the two inequivalent ways of $p$-refining the state.

-The previous two examples illustrate that the depolarizing channel $E= e^{L_\gamma}$ with $L_\gamma$ given in \eqref{eq:Mark}, has 3 square roots which are valid quantum channels: the Markovian one ($e^{L_{\gamma}/2}$), the Holevo--Werner channel, and the transfer matrix corresponding to the AKLT state.
-Only the Markovian root can be further refined, and thus this state has a CL.
+Similarly, \cref{ex:holevo} and \cref{ex:aklt} illustrate that the depolarizing channel $E= e^{L_\gamma}$ with $L_\gamma$ given in \eqref{eq:Mark}, has three square roots which are valid quantum channels: the Markovian one ($e^{L_{\gamma}/2}$), the Holevo--Werner channel, and the transfer matrix corresponding to the AKLT state.
+Only the Markovian root can be further refined, and thus the state corresponding to $E= e^{L_\gamma}$ has a CL. \end{remark}